tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 record type tls12_cid(25).
 Use of this content type has the following three implications:

-- The CID field is present.
+- The CID field is present and contains one or more bytes.
 - The MAC calculation follows the process described in {{mac}}.
 - The true content type is inside the encryption envelope, as described below.